SD-github21/team-profile-generator/README.md

 <br>

 ### **Tests**
 This application has been tested via Jest.
-All classes (Employee, Manager, Engineer, and Intern) have been tested and appear in the __tests__ folder.
+All classes (Employee, Manager, Engineer, and Intern) have been tested and all test files appear in the __tests__ folder.
 A screen shot of the Jest tests output appears below:

 ![alt text](images/screen_shot_jest_tests.png)